ArendPeter/GameMakerGuide/docs/0_CourseIntro/2_HowToFollowTheCourse.md

 </details>

-With each of these expandable areas, I recomend you pause to think about the question for a bit before checking the answer
+With each of these expandable areas, I recommend you pause to think about the question for a bit before checking the answer